How Do You Clean An RV Fresh Water Tank

 See Also: Best RV Water Hose For Drinking Water

-A lot of people skip out on RV maintenance because it’s too much work, but sanitizing the water system is easy to do and requires more waiting than work.
+Many skip RV maintenance because it seems like too much work, but sanitizing the water system is simple and mostly involves waiting.

 How do you know when it’s time to clean/sanitize your RV water lines and system?